datafilter/xyz/blog/25/oops.md

 Design patterns, a common language, the same in multiple languages

- --> link write OOP design patterns vs FP design patterns --> irony that monad is almost excatly what FP is not, but being abstract & uncomplected with time, its a useful pattern
+ --> link & write OOP design patterns vs FP design patterns, small monad explainer & how monad is like OOP(state+time) but instead (state+context/behavior).

 ## Is fp better ?
 Typically but not always, exceptions being: